Instant Pot Shredded Beef

 - Set the cooker to Manual or Pressure Cook and cook for 2 hours.

-- Allow the cooker to rest for 10 minutes, then release the pressure.
+- Allow the cooker to release pressure on its own.
 When the seal is released, remove the lid.

 Versatile protein to use so many ways!
 I love it on sandwiches with BBQ sauce and any form of tacos/nachos/quesadillas/burritos/enchiladas you can think of!